 Pneumonia is a lung infection, which induces symptoms ranging from moderate to severe.
-People of all ages are at-risk to contracting it, but infants and older patients tend to be the most susceptible.
+People 1 year or older are at-risk to contracting it, but infants and older patients tend to be the most susceptible.
 There are two major types of Pneumonia: the general Pneumonia infection and the less-potent strand, referred to as “Walking Pneumonia”.

 Walking Pneumonia is most prevalent in children and young adults, as they’re generally confined to schools, which are typically crawling with bacteria due to the amount of people confined to close quarters.
 Since Pneumonia’s a lung infection, people primarily contract it by breathing in the bacteria that causes the virus.
 People suffering from Walking Pneumonia can generally just ride out the illness as their bodies will eventually eradicate the infection.